-How I remodeled my master bedroom using a Modsy design plan and budget-friendly furniture finds to turn our large and long room into a relaxing zen zone.
+How I remodeled my primary bedroom using a Modsy design plan and budget-friendly furniture finds to turn our large and long room into a relaxing zen zone.

 Finally!
 I am finally typing the words bedroom reveal.
 It seemed like this project took way longer than it should have, but man, oh, man, was it worth it.
 About a month ago, I bought a design plan from Modsy to get some help with my bedroom.
 Because honestly, I have been shopping for things for our new house for a year and I’m totally burnt out on coming up with design plans.
 I just wanted someone to come up with everything, tell me what to put, tell me where to put them, and let me just follow the instructions.